3 Spatial data operations

 src_landsat = rasterio.open('data/landsat.tif')

 To demonstrate spatial subsetting, we will use the nz and nz_height layers, which contain geographic data on the 16 main regions and 101 highest points in New Zealand, respectively (Figure 3.1 (a)), in a projected coordinate system.
-The following expression creates an object representing Canterbury (canterbury):
+The following expression creates a new object, canterbury, representing only one region—Canterbury.

 canterbury = nz[nz['Name'] == 'Canterbury']